High Performance Computing

 Do you need further consulting?
 Don't hesitate to contact us via Servicedesk or via virtual Zoom meeting in our HPC Lounge.

-In December 2024 the access to the new CoolMUC-4 (CM4) Linux Cluster has been granted.
+In December 2024 the Linux Cluster CoolMUC-4 (CM4) has been introduced.
 The CM4 cluster comprises some ~12.000 cores based on Intel® Xeon®Platinum 8480+ (Sapphire Rapids) interconnected by an Infiniband network.
 Please have a look at the updated documentation before filing a ticket to the LRZ Service Desk.
 Please mind the changed outline of the module system and the number of 112 CPU cores and 512Gb RAM per compute node on CM4 hardware.

 Remarks on Spack software stack availability and INTEL related modules